 For a very local experience, the quaint fishing village of Anse La Raye is for you.
 Every Friday night this tiny village hosts the ‘Fish Fry’ where street vendors sell grilled and fried fish, lobsters, and much more – all with drinks flowing and music playing!

-Grenada or St Lucia?
-Which should you choose?
+Grenada or St Lucia: Which Should You Choose?

 Both are great choices, and if you have the time and money, each is worth visiting.
 However if the priority is beaches, then Grenada is a better choice than St Lucia.
-This island is easy to get around, is one of the Caribbean’s most peaceful, and has a real local feel.
+This island is easy to get around, and is one of the Caribbean’s most peaceful and has a real local feel.

-If you’re looking for a holiday which encompasses a bit of adventure, as well as sun, sea, and sand, then St Lucia with its lush scenery and wild landscape would be a great choice.
+But if you’re looking for a holiday which encompasses a bit of adventure, as well as sun, sea, and sand, then St Lucia with its lush scenery and wild landscape would be a great choice.
 The island has better nightlife than Grenada and has more tourist-orientated options, but can be difficult to move around.